maxfierrog/maxfierrog.github.io/content/aboutme.md

 draft: false
 ---

 The world seems to think that the universal set can be partitioned into two subsets (a _self_ and an _other_) in reference to every person, and that their boundary is the best definition of who that person is.
-I disagree, as I do not think that there exists a correct way to describe a surface which effectively encapsulates (or isolates) us in our entirety.
+I disagree.
+I do not think that there exists a correct way to describe a surface which effectively encapsulates (or isolates) us in our entirety.
 I think that we all contribute to a single collective experience which our bodies can only feel locally.
-When our egos collide (contact of mind, skin, or will), our experiences ache to equalize much like temperature does when very hot and cold metals touch.
+When our egos collide, our experiences ache to equalize much like temperature does when very hot and cold metals touch.

 I want this page to expose as much of myself as possible so that you may understand me, and so that I may understand you (insofar as your having read this allows me to understand you).
 To me, communion is one of the greatest joys of life, so I thank you for the chance of being understood beyond superficially.